 On 5 April 1871, Susanna Bynum, aged 78, applied for a widow’s pension.6 She declared to the DeKalb County court that she was the widow of James Bynum, who was drafted into Captain Delaney’s company of militia in Franklin County, Tennessee in September 1814 and was discharged near Mobile, Alabama in March 1815.
 She stated she was married under the name of “Susana Childers” [Childress?] to James Bynum on 25 December 1810 by William Lusk near McMinnville, Tennessee.7 She further stated that her husband died at home in DeKalb County on 19 August 1868.
 The Pension Office requested proof of her marriage, and on 2 October 1871 Solomon Easley, his wife Martha Easley, and Keziah Mitchell testified that they had known James and Susanna Bynum for fifty years and believed them to have been married as Susanna testified.
-[Martha Easley is a known daughter of Jesse Bynum and Keziah Mitchell was probably another daughter.]
+[Martha Easley is a known daughter of Jesse Bynum and Keziah Mitchell was perhaps another daughter.]
 On 14 November, Solomon Easley separately stated that he was personally acquainted with James and Susannah Bynum in 1814 and that the reason his full period of acquaintance with them was not given in the joint affidavit was that the other two people “had known them only for about fifty years.”
 On the same day, William Bynum, a son of Jesse Bynum, added another affidavit, stating he was also personally acquainted with James and Susanna Bynum in 1814.
-Susanna was granted a War of 1812 widow’s pension of $8 a month.8
+Susanna was granted a widow’s pension of $8 a month.8

 James Bynum used his first military warrant in 1853 to claim 80 acres in the southern central part of Jackson County almost on the DeKalb County line.
 His second warrant was used in 1856 to claim adjoining land.
 The line between Jackson and DeKalb counties was redrawn in 1858 and James Bynum’s land ended up just barely over the line in DeKalb County.
 In fact, the new county line ran to “Bynum’s Mill”, apparently referring to James Bynum.